kamranayub/dotposthog/docs/FeatureFlagsApi.md

 <a id="featureflagsactivityretrieve"></a>
 # **FeatureFlagsActivityRetrieve**
-> FeatureFlag FeatureFlagsActivityRetrieve (string projectId)
+> PostHogFeatureFlag FeatureFlagsActivityRetrieve (string projectId)